Pedestrian Accident Attorney

 Why You Need a Pedestrian Accident Lawyer

 When you are crossing the street, you aren’t thinking of the potential car or other motor vehicles that may strike you or the bicyclist who may run into you on the crosswalk.
 Instead, you’re thinking of all of the numerous things you need to accomplish for the day, getting to your destination, or anything else besides being involved in an accident.
 So when that accident does happen, it can be incredibly jarring, leaving you shaken and unsure what to do.
-Hiring an experienced pedestrian accident attorney in Bethesda is one of the first steps you should take if you are struck by a car while crossing the road, or even walking on the sidewalk.
+Hiring an experienced pedestrian accident attorney is one of the first steps you should take if you are struck by a car while crossing the road, or even walking on the sidewalk.
 A lawyer will be able to take the stresses of your case, such as dealing with insurance companies and negotiating settlements, off your shoulders so you can focus on your recovery.

 Common Causes of Pedestrian Accidents